Gordyene: Korduk' in Armenian sources

 The region of Corduene was called Korduk' in Armenian sources.
 In these records, unlike in the Greek ones, the people of Korduk' were loyal to Armenian rule and the rulers of Korduk' are presented as members of the Armenian nobility.
 A prince of Korduk' served in the counsel of the Armenian king Trdat and helped to defend Armenia's southern borders.
 Additionally, it seems that there was the early presence of the Armenian Apostolic Church in Korduk'.

 Corduene in Jewish sources

 This region is traditionally identified with the landing site in Deluge mythology.
 In the targumim, Noah's landing place after the flood is given as 'Qadron' or 'Qardu'.
 Jacob Neusner identifies the targumim's locations with Corduene.
 According to the Aggadah, Noah landed in Corduene in Armenia.
-The early 3rd century BCE Babylonian writer Berossus was also of the opinion that Xisthros landed with his ship in Corduene.
+The early 3rd century BCE Babylonian writer Berossus was also of the opinion that Xisuthros landed with his ship in Corduene.
 Josephus cited the evidence of Berossus as proof that the Flood was not a myth and also mentioned that the remains of the Ark were still visible in the district of Carron, presumably identical with Korduene.

 Jewish sources trace the origins of the people of Corduene to the marriage of Jinns of King Solomon with 500 beautiful Jewish women.